Parsley is an easy to grow herb from both cuttings and seeds and actually has a whole range of natural health benefits for us and our gardens.

 When To Plant Parsley

-- So to grow parsley quickly from seeds you are better off starting the seeds indoors if you have cooler springs.
+So to grow parsley quickly from seeds it is better to start the seeds indoors if you have cooler springs or to start parsley plants quickly from cuttings.

-- Simply find a friendly neighbour who grows parsley.
+- Simply take market bought parsley or find a friendly neighbour who grows parsley

 - Remove any lower leaves so they don't end up in the water.